Frequently Asked Questions

 There are 2 ways to measure speed from the continuous pulses produced from gear teeth:

 1.)
 Count the number of sensor pulses in a fixed period of time.
 If you count the number of pulses, make sure you are counting at least 20 pulses at your maximum speed.

 2.)
 Count the time between each sensor pulse.
-If you are measuring time between pulses, make sure to use the same edge (rising or falling), and note that the chopper stabilized sensors will have tooth to tooth uncertainty of up to 1 / the chopper frequency.
+If you are measuring the time between pulses, make sure to use the same edge (rising or falling), and note that the chopper-stabilized sensors will have a tooth to tooth uncertainty of up to 1 / the chopper frequency.
 Typically this is 16uS.